-SBC will need to demonstrate how they have considered the guidance in this SPD as part of their design.
+will need to demonstrate how they have considered the guidance in this SPD as part of their design, and how they have satisfied the policy requirements.
 To support this, SBC's validation requirements for material submitted with different types of application has been updated to require this information.
 This guidance provides checklists and templates for applicants to submit along with their proposals to make this process easier.
 These are detailed in 'How to use this guidance' below, and in the final chapter 'Submitting your application'.

 This SPD is a material consideration in decision making, meaning that whether or not a development scheme has taken into account this guidance, and demonstrated how it has done so, will be taken into account when determining the planning application.